Lawrencium77/cuda_mlp/README.md

 # Cuda MLP

 This project trains an MLP on MNIST in pure CUDA/C++.
-It aims to be simple and quick.
+It aims to be simple whilst replicating the general structure of PyTorch-style ML frameworks.

 ## Accuracy